OpenMDAO/OpenMDAO-Framework/docs/arch-doc/classes.rst

 The figure `Class Diagram of Core Classes`_ shows the classes that are the building blocks of a *model*.
 A model is a hierarchical structure with an :term:`Assembly` at its root.
-Within the :term:`Assembly` is some number of :term:`components`, and a :term:`Workflow`, which controls the execution order of the components.
+Within the Assembly is some number of :term:`components`, and a :term:`Workflow`, which controls the execution order of the components.
 The components have attributes that can be linked to attributes on other components.
-An Assembly is a Component, which means that it can be contained within another :term:`Assembly`.
+An Assembly is a Component, which means that it can be contained within another Assembly.
 This allows for the creation of hierarchical models with many levels of nested Assemblies.
 A :term:`Driver` is a Component that repeatedly executes a workflow until some condition is met.